 For: Employers and managers Information seekers

-The People at Work psychosocial risk assessment tool is validated, evidence-based, robust and free for all Australian businesses.
+The People at Work psychosocial risk assessment took is validated, evidence-base, robust and free for all Australian businesses.
 It will help you identify key psychosocial hazards in the workplace and give you guidance on practical ways to manage them.

-This free risk assessment tool, supported by Australian WHS regulators, helps workplaces better identify and manage risks to psychological health.
+This free risk assessment took, supported by Australian WHS regulator, helps workplaces better identify and manage risks to psychological health.

-Comcare’s People at Work factsheet (PDF, 954.3 KB) provides workplaces with more information about this digital tool and answers some frequently asked questions.
+Comcare's People at Work factsheet (PDF, 954.3 KB) provides workplaces with more information about this digital took and answers some frequently asked questions.

 Through People at Work, resources are provided to help workplace leaders: